-In 2022, the average arrears of customers who were removed from AMP, including voluntary and involuntary removal, when exiting the program were \$1,649 for PG&E, \$1,393 for SCE, \$1,070 for SDG&E, and \$582 for SoCalGas.
+In 2023, the average arrears of customers who were removed from AMP, including voluntary and involuntary removal, when exiting the program were \$1,840 for PG&E, \$1,691 for SCE, \$1,142 for SDG&E, and \$722 for SoCalGas.

-In addition, D.21-06-036 ordered the IOUs and SMJUs to automatically enroll residential and small business customers with arrears older than 60 days into a COVID-19 extended payment plan up to 24 months.28
+In addition, D.21-06-036 ordered the IOUs and SMJUs to automatically enroll residential and small business customers with arrears older than 60 days into a COVID-19 extended payment plan up to 24 months.24

-D.21-10-012 authorized the Percentage of Income-based Payment Plan (PIPP) Pilot Program, which allows a participant to pay a predetermined affordable percentage of their monthly income toward their utility bill and has the potential to reduce residential disconnections and energy burdens of low-income customers in California.
-Customers who enroll in the PIPP Pilot Program will receive a monthly bill cap for current electricity and gas charges based on four percent of their household's monthly income.
-Bill caps will be standardized within income brackets, with the median income within the category used to calculate the bill cap for the entire income category.
-This means households with incomes between 0-100% of Federal Poverty Guidelines will have bill caps calculated as 4 percent of 50% Federal Poverty Guidelines, and households with incomes between 101-200% of Federal Poverty Guidelines will have bill caps calculated as 4 percent of 150% Federal Poverty Guidelines.
+D.21-10-012 authorized the PIPP Pilot Program, which allows a participant to pay a predetermined affordable percentage of their monthly income toward their utility bill and has the potential to reduce residential disconnections and energy burdens of low-income customers in California.
+Customers who enroll in the PIPP Pilot Program receive a monthly bill cap for current electricity and gas charges based on four percent of their household's monthly income.
+Bill caps are standardized within income brackets, with the median income within the category used to calculate the bill cap for the entire income category.
+This means households with incomes between 0-100% of Federal Poverty Guidelines have bill caps calculated as 4 percent of 50% Federal Poverty Guidelines, and households with incomes between 101-200% of Federal Poverty Guidelines have bill caps calculated as 4 percent of 150% Federal Poverty Guidelines.